 SMART was founded on the idea that communities play an important role in supporting children’s education.
 We support PreK through third-grade children in Oregon to develop the motivation, self-confidence, and reading skills needed to succeed in school and beyond.
 SMART volunteers in communities across our state contribute their time and talents to help us achieve this goal.

 Time commitment: 1 hour per week for a full school year (Applications accepted year-round.
-Volunteers will placed August - March).
+Volunteers will be placed August - March).

 Training requirement: 20-minute online orientation and 1-hour on-site orientation.